 “Tenno, what are they going on about?”
 Captain Oleschenko asked.

 “And do they have to call her that?”
 Moon said, loud enough to be heard the length of the table.
-“I mean, what kind of name is that anyway?”
+“I mean, what the hell is she playing at with a name like that anyway?”

 “Sergeant Tsukino thinks we smell bad, sir,” Emily said.